pnnl/FermionicSwap/quirks.md

   * VS Code's compiler integration magic might be the culprit somehow.
   * Once the build succeeds, multiple command-line builds in repeated succession result in repeated success.
   * taskkill often, but not always, kills multiple `dotnet.exe` instances.
 Why are there multiple ones running?
+  * Will try clean reinstall of qdk.
 * My TermsDictionary class seems odd.
   * Why do I need to instantiate a comparer object for things to work?
 Why not just a (static class) function?
   * Are my ImmutableArray usages correct?
 * Everything (tested) is public.
 * I have tried to follow QDK documentation conventions but have at times felt the need to invent new headings which may not be parsed correctly by automatic documentation software.

 ## Things I know I've done badly